-- 1. Visitors are allowed in the service reception area only.
-Visitors are not allowed in the classrooms or clinic classroom area. - 2.
-Future Professionals may not visit with another Future Professional who is servicing a client. - 3.
-Future Professionals may not gather around the service desk, reception area, or offices. - 4.
-Paul Mitchell The School Temecula is a smoke-free campus, this includes vaping, marijuana, or any other form of tobacco. - 5.
-Stealing or taking school or another's personal property is unacceptable and grounds for termination.
+- d.
+BE COMMUNICATIVE: Use clear and appropriate language (no profanity) to get your point across.
+Do not raise your voice or yell. - e.
+BE ENGAGED: Be an active participant in your education and seek out information to better your skills to advance your career goals. - 2.
+Visitors are allowed in the service reception area only.
+Visitors are not allowed in the classrooms, Future Professional lounge, or clinic classroom area. - 3.
+Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and no longer than 3 minutes. - 4.
+Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest. - 5.
+Future Professional may not gather around the service desk, the service reception area, or the offices. - 6.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises. - 7.
+Stealing or taking school property or another's personal property is unacceptable and grounds for termination.